Table of Contents[Hide][Show]

 The Garden of Eden Tour is the least strenuous and recommended for younger children and visitors with health or mobility concerns.
 This tour uses the elevator to enter and leave the cave.
 It includes 150 steps and covers a .3-mile route during the one-hour long tour.

-Tickets for the Fairgrounds and Natural Entrance tours are sold first-come, first-serve the day of the tour.
-Admission for adults 17 and older is $12, kids 6 to 16 is $6 and kids 5 and under are free.
-The Garden of Eden Tour admission for adults 17 and older is $10, kids 6 to 16 is $5 and kids 5 and under are free.
-Wind Cave offers 26 tours daily during the summer season.
+All cave tours are sold first-come, first-serve the day of the tour.
+Admission for adults 17 and older is $16, kids 6 to 16 is $8 and kids 5 and under are free.
+The Garden of Eden Tour admission for adults 17 and older is $14, kids 6 to 16 is $7 and kids 5 and under are free.

 A Candlelight Tour and a Wild Cave Tour are available at Wind Cave National Park.
-Advance reservations are required for both tours.
+Certain age restrictions apply.

 Wind Cave National Park is located 58 miles south of Rapid City, South Dakota, that has a regional airport with commercial flights.
 The park is 10 miles north of Hot Springs, South Dakota, along U.S. Highway 385 N.